 A pediatric residency, also referred to as graduate medical school, is a three-year program that offers aspiring physicians an opportunity to begin treating young patients.
 Students work rotations, which provide them with the opportunity to work in a variety of pediatric settings.
 Although the curriculum of residency programs can slightly differ between sites, the purpose is supervised medical experience, allowing students to make the transition to become independent medical doctors.
 Students can complete their entire residency at a single location or alternate sites each year.

 Step 5: Obtain Licensure

-- Visit the USMLE website to prepare for the exam.
+You will want to visit the USMLE website to prepare for the exam.
 Numerous preparation materials are available to help students understand the exam content areas and what they need to study.
-The USMLE provides a general information booklet, tutorials and practice tests, online videos and sample patient notes.
+The USMLE supplies a general information booklet, tutorials and practice tests, online videos, and sample patient notes for students.

-- Choose to specialize in a pediatric area.
+You may want to specialize in a pediatric area.
 Numerous specialty certifications are offered through the ABP, which verify that a doctor has the knowledge and skills to treat patients living with certain conditions and diseases.
-Specialty certifications include pediatric cardiology, pediatric critical care, child abuse pediatrics and pediatric emergency medicine, among many others.
+Specialty certifications include pediatric cardiology, pediatric critical care, child abuse pediatrics, and pediatric emergency medicine.

 Children's doctors diagnose and treat ailments in infants and children.
 They have medical degrees and are licensed to practice medicine and they earn a median annual salary of $170,300.